Should I set up a base in Ubud or Canggu?

 Warning: This post is chock-full of cliches, generalizations, and opinions, but hey—I’m a grizzled blogger from the days of LiveJournal.
 I know no other way.
 Besides, it’s been too long since I opened the hellgates for some good, old-fashioned hate mail.
 I’ll try to keep eyeball injury to a minimum.
 If you choose to mail me a sea urchin at some future time, please put a warning on the package for the postman.
 He’s a friendly fellow.

 First things first.
 No matter if you choose Ubud or Canggu, you’ll get to experience the kindness of Balinese people and their beautiful culture.
+Please be nice.
 Try not to screw up a good thing for the rest of us.

 Canggu is pronounced like “Chang goo”—same as what mostly makes up the intestinal contents of backpackers on Khao San Road.
 Ubud is “ew-bood.”
 The latter is most famous for Julia Roberts’ bout of eating, praying, and loving in 2010 to earn Elizabeth Gilbert a fortune.
 One of my favorite places was ruined in the process.